-Nisyros is a volcanic Greek island located at the centre of the Dodecanese Island complex in the Aegean Sea (see fig. 40).
-Its' geographic area is ~40,000 m and the island is inhabited by ~1,000 individuals on a permanent basis.
+Nisyros is a volcanic Greek island located at the centre of the Dodecanese Island complex in the Aegean Sea (see figure blow).
+Its' geographic area is ~40,000 m2 and the island is inhabited by ~1,000 individuals on a permanent basis.
 However, the island receives a considerable flux of tourists, their total number topping 75,000 individuals every year, the majority of which visit Nisyros via boat between June and September.

-Figure 40 - Geographic location of Nisyros.
+Figure 41 - Geographic location of Nisyros.